Principled Design and Implementation of Steerable Detectors: Introduction

-This leads us to formulate the detection problem as follows.
-We assume that the image to analyse $I$ can be written as
+We focus on the detection of structured patterns composed of repetitions of a motif with few variations.
+The pattern can thus adequately be modeled by a single template instance. } This leads us to formulate the detection problem as follows.
+We assume that the image $I$ to analyze is such that

-with $T$ a known template dispatched at unknown locations $\bm{x}_i$ and rotated at unknown orientations $\theta_i$, and $S$ the background signal, modeled as a Gaussian random field.
-Our approach is to build a filter that allows for a convolution-based detection through the complete image, working in the Fourier domain.
-We use steerable filters to efficiently test any possible orientation at any position, without reconvolving the image with oriented filters.
-The filter is designed to be discriminative in the sense that it responds strongly to the template $T$, while being as insensitive as possible to the background signal $S$.
-A strong constraint is that the detection filter can be learned from one unique training example (the template $T$ provided by the user) and from the background model (characterized by a single parameter quantifying its power-spectrum decay, as we shall describe later).
+with $T$ a known template dispatched at $J$ unknown locations $\bm{x}_j$ and rotated at unknown orientations $\theta_j$, and $S$ some background, modeled as an isotropic and self-similar Gaussian random field.

+Our approach is to build a filter that allows for a single-shot convolution-based detection through the complete image, carried out in the Fourier domain.
+We use steerable filters to efficiently test any possible orientation at any image position, without the need for reconvolving the image with pre-computed rotated versions of the detector as would be done by classical rotated template matching.
+The detector is designed to be discriminative in the sense that it responds strongly to the template $T$, while being as insensitive as possible to the background $S$. {The latter is achieved by adapting the radial Fourier transform of the steerable detector to the power-spectrum of $S$, an operation we refer to as \emph{spectral shaping}.}